paraglider-project/paraglider/docs/source/overview/api.rst

                 * ``id``: Id of the resource as specified by the cloud provider

+..note:
-Note: Create resource and Attach resource share the same API endpoint.
+    Create resource and Attach resource share the same API endpoint.
 The difference between the two POST requests is the request body.
 If the request body contains a ``description``, the request is considered as a create resource request.
 Otherwise, it is considered as an attach resource request.

 Permit List Operations